 - Submit your old sitemap into Google again.
 This will enable Google to recognize the 301 redirects.

 - Notify Google of the migration with the change of address tool.
-This helps Google understand that the whole site (not just individual pages) have has been moved.
+This helps Google understand that the whole site (not just individual pages) has been moved.

 - Submit the new sitemap to Google.
 Once the site and its pages get indexed, look to see if there are any drop-offs in your ranking.
 If there is, it may be due to your 301 redirects not working properly.